mateo19182/fieldNormalizer/README.md

 ## Usage

-The tool offers three command options for flexibility:
+The tool offers four command options for flexibility:

 ### Option 1: Two-Step Workflow (Analyze then Extract)